Scheherazade (Rimsky-Korsakov): Ballet

 When the Shah returns and finds his wife in the Golden Slave's embrace, he sentences to death all of his cheating wives and their respective lovers.
 It is rumored that in this death scene, Nijinsky spun on his head.
 The ballet is not centered around codified classical ballet technique but rather around sensuous movement in the upper body and the arms.
 Exotic gestures are used as well as erotic back bends that expose the ribs and highlight the chest.
 Theatrics and mime play a huge role in the story telling.

 Scheherazade came after Petipa's Swan Lake and The Sleeping Beauty, which were ballets strongly focused on classical ballet and technique.
 Fokine embraced the idea of diminished technique and further explored this after Scheherazade when he created Petrouchka in 1912.
 He went on to inspire other choreographers to throw away technique and embrace authenticity in movement.

 Bakst, who designed the sets and costumes for Scheherazade, viewed the stage as a three-dimensional landscape in which dancers, sets, and costumes were all of equal importance.
-At the time he had a big influence on interior design and fashion of that time by using unorthodox color schemes and exotic costuming for the ballet.
+He had a big influence on interior design and fashion of that time by using unorthodox color schemes and exotic costuming for the ballet.
 In his costuming for Scheherazade, he focused on highlighting the movements of the body through his ornate, “histrionic” costumes.

 The ballet’s performance and reception in Paris is said to have changed the course of ballet.
 The Ballets Russes premiered in Paris as the conservative theatres of Russia would not support or approve of the portrayal of such risqué ideas, but in Paris it was a hit.
-As many of The Ballets Russes’ ballets, Scheherazade, drew in audiences from far and wide.
-Its costume and scenic designs even inspired and influenced many fashions of the time in years to come.
+Like many of the Ballets Russes’ ballets, Scheherazade drew in audiences from far and wide.
+Its costume and scenic designs even inspired and influenced fashions in years to come.

 Rimsky-Korsakov's widow protested against what she saw as the disarrangement of her husband's music in this choreographic drama.